shayllis/tracktik/README.md

 # Hi
-Here comes my solution for TrackTik PHP Bkacnend challange.
+Here comes my solution for TrackTik PHP Backend challange.
 I have separated the main classes to make it easier to view them on screen.

 ### Coding Style
 I tried to apply the PSR-2 conceptions along with part of SOLID elements.